Skip to main content

 Observations are Kerdora's way of scanning a client's plan and flagging things worth attention.
 Each flag is a rule evaluating the client's data against a threshold and spitting out a card when something crosses the line.

 Every advisor-only client page has a flag icon in the top-right bar.
-Click it and you land on the Observations page inside the Office tab.
+Click it and you land on the Observations page, which lives under Planning → Changes (the dedicated Observations view).
 The number on the icon is the count of active flags waiting for review.
-When you're on the Changes page, there's also a "View observations" button next to the filters that opens a side panel with the same list β€” handy when you're already mid-way through building out a client's action items.
+Office → Home also surfaces your active observations alongside open changes and tasks, with an Observations count you can click to jump to the full list.
+And when you're on the Changes page, there's a "View observations" button next to the filters that opens a side panel with the same list — handy when you're already mid-way through building out a client's action items.

 Where to find them